Miyoo Mini V2 retro handheld£88.90 – £109.90

 You may also find it convenient to use the

-Recent section to find your most recently played games.
+GameSwitcher mode to find your most recently played games.
+See below.

 Quitting a game

-If you power down the device with a game still running, it will automatically create a save state while it switches off1.
+If you power down the device with a game still running, it will automatically create a save state while it switches off.
+When you next power on your handheld, it will boot straight into the game and continue from that save-state.

 FUNCTION button is the small, circular button in the middle of the device.
 The OnionOS documentation calls this the